jelle619/JelleZwie.rs/mkdocs/characters/docs/Other/Myrix.md

 ### Power
 *  Myrix has no real usable power as a dragon.
 But he does have the semi-controlled passive power which terraforms all his surroundings within a 100 kilometre radius too his current mood.
 I.E. when he is pissed the ground will turn into a vulcano and the sky will turn pitch black.
 The only way for him to control this power is to control his mood.

+### Flaws
+* When I was young I was bitten in my chest.
+The gap which was left behind immediately started leaking elemental energy.
+Due to the leak i cant control my power and my breath weapon is disabled.
+I have no way to control the leak and as i started to become older it never healed.